modm-io/modm/examples/README.md

 ## Interesting Examples

-We have a lot of examples, <!--examplecount-->190<!--/examplecount--> to be exact, but here are some of our favorite examples for our supported development
+We have hundreds of examples but here are some of our favorite ones for our supported development boards:
-boards:

 <!--checkrepourls-->
 - Arduino Uno: